retooth2/xenharmlib/doc/quickstart.rst

 Notes
 -----------------------------------

-The type of notes in a notation is heavily dependend on the attributes of the tuning it encloses.
+The type of notes in a notation is heavily dependent on the attributes of the tuning it encloses.
 Tunings with many divisions of the octave need more notes than tunings with less divisions.
 In certain notations 'C#' and 'Db' refer to the same pitch, in others the pitches are